a-rahimi/infixlang/README.md

-# Oops, this turned into a programming language
+# Infix arithmetic

 You shouldn't use any of the code from this.
 You'll also probably not learn anything good from it.

-When I was in high school, I tried to write code to parse and evaluate infix expressions with operator precendence, like this:
+When I was in high school, I tried to write code to parse and evaluate infix expressions with operator precedence, like this:

   ```
   2 + 3 * 4 - 2 * (3-2)